Jeremymcg88/README-Generator/README.md

 To install necessary dependencies, run the following command:

-npm node and npm i inquirer
+npm init and npm i inquirer

 ## Usage

 To use this application, run the following command:

-node
+node index.js

 ## License

-This project is licensed under the MIT License license.
+This project is licensed under the MIT license.

 ## Contributing

-Everyone
+Jeremyt

 ## Tests